Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/captable-properties-cap-table.md

 ## comments

-List of comments for the issuer
+Unstructured comments related to and stored for the issuer

 `comments`